aul12/Website2/_posts/2020-06-23-tbplane-pf.md

 communication network: the flight computer communications with the flight controller, the power distribution board, the primary remote and the base station.

+This is part 1 of a series of posts, this post will explain our updated state estimation using a particle filter.

 ## State Estimation using a Particle Filter
 The plane is equipped with a lot of sensors, the important sensors are:
  * an IMU